Update 31 January 2018

 I put a lot of research into who the Celts are and where they came from, and that’s in the draft intro to Celtic Spain.
 I’ll get back to that subject when Hellhounds is wrapped.

 Meanwhile, I’ll be in northwest Spain in February 2018 on a storytelling tour.
 Details at: https://mazgeenlegendary.wordpress.com

 This blog page is the start of a book with the working title of “Legends and Tales of Celtic Spain”, consisting of stories mainly from Galicia but also Asturias and elsewhere in the former Roman province of Gallaecia, which encompassed the northwest quadrant of the Iberian peninsula.
-The fact that this page has had 266 hits between 7 and 12 July is encouraging, and will, hopefully, help convince a publisher that the book is saleable.
+The fact that this page had 266 hits between 7 and 12 July 2017 when I posted it is encouraging, and will, hopefully, help convince a publisher that the book is saleable.

 Keep in touch.
 I’ll be adding bits and pieces from time to time.

 Galicia is the most Celtic part of Spain.
 It is an autonomous community with its own language, Galician, which is a sort of hybrid of Spanish and Portuguese and is spoken as the mother tongue by a majority of the people.
 The landscape resembles Ireland, and the character and personality of the people are very similar to the Irish.
 It rains a lot.

 donde la lluvia es arte

 y la mujer es poesía